JrndD/JrndD-jrndblog.github.io/content/posts/Versioning/SharePointAdvancedVersioning.md

     set-pnptenantsite -identity $site -owners $yourAccount
     # Connect to the site to switch context
     connect-pnpOnline -Url $site -ClientId $PnPClientId
-    # Start the version deletion job
+    # Start the version deletion job without asking for confirmation.
     New-PnPSiteFileVersionBatchDeleteJob -automatic -force
     # Remove your account as a site collection admin
     remove-pnpsitecollectionadmin -owners $yourAccount